 Audit log entry ID, time, Ekran System user name, user groups, category, action, object, details.

 To define the log settings, click the Configuration () button (at the top of the Management Tool interface), and on the Configuration page that opens, select the SIEM Integration tab.

 The log settings can be edited by users with the administrative Database Management permission.

 The following settings can be defined in the corresponding sections:

-1. Log File Settings
+1. NOT AVAILABLE IN SAAS Log File Settings

 In this section, you can enable log file creation and define the parameters for the cleanup operation (the log file will be created on the Ekran System Application Server computer, and by default have the name EventLog and be stored in the Application Server installation folder):